Recognition without community

 The seeker, isolated, practices availability–the cultivation of a signal strong enough to be detected by others scanning the same frequencies.

-2. Preparedness: The cultivation of signature and attention to resonance.
+The cultivation of signature and attention to resonance.
 Know your own territory so well that you can recognise its echoes in others.
+This requires the discipline of nepsis–sober watchfulness.
+The Desert Fathers taught that the solitary must battle not external distraction but the “crowd of his own thoughts.”
+Only when the internal noise subsides can the subtle signal of another be detected.

-3. Discernment: Distinguishing the genuine from the “inflated” or “bypassed” performers of the spiritual marketplace.
-Look for those who listen more than they speak, who ask questions rather than provide answers.
+Distinguishing the genuine from the inflated or bypassed performers of the spiritual marketplace.
+Look for those who listen more than they speak, who ask questions rather than provide answers, who share uncertainty rather than expertise.
+The genuine article does not advertise.
+It simply is.

-4. Patience: The knowledge that the other may not appear for years.
+The knowledge that the other may not appear for years.
 The web is not dense; it is sparse but strong.
 One true recognition is worth more than a thousand workshop acquaintances.
+Anthony the Great spent twenty years in solitude before his recognition by others became widespread.
+The thread does not operate on the schedule of the marketplace.

 The Thread Extended